spierala/mini-rx-store/docs/docs/redux.md

 The Redux Pattern is based on this 3 key principles:

 -   Single Source of Truth
--   State is read-only and is only changed by dispatching actions
+-   State is read-only and is only changed by dispatching Actions
--   Changes are made using pure functions called reducers
+-   Changes are made using pure functions called Reducers